This page was based on a review of the Valsalva Maneuver published by Cherchi and Hain (2010).

 In persons with bony fistulae of the labyrinth, such as persons with a cholesteatoma eroding into the lateral canal, or who have had the obsolete “fenestration” operation for otosclerosis (Niyazov et al. 2000), the Valsalva maneuver causes nystagmus in the plane of the opened canal.
 This is generally horizontal.

-Supplemental material on the site DVD: Movie of nystagmus elicited by Valsalva in person with fenestration
+Supplemental material : Movie of nystagmus elicited by Valsalva in person with fenestration

 Superior Canal Dehiscence (SCD) -- follow this link for much more material.